-When a goalkeeper is hit on the face mask by a hard shot with the puck and the Referee believes the Goalkeeper is or may be dazed by that hard shot, the Referee may stop play for safety reasons, if there is no immediate scoring chance for the attacking Team.
+When a goalkeeper is hit on the face mask by a hard shot with the puck and the Referee believes the goalkeeper is, or may be, dazed by that hard shot, the Referee may stop play for safety reasons if there is no immediate scoring chance for the attacking team.

-When a Goalkeeper has lost their helmet and/or face mask and their Team has control of the puck, play shall be stopped immediately to allow the Goalkeeper the opportunity to recollect their helmet and/or face mask.

-When the opposing Team has control of the puck, play shall only be stopped if there is no immediate and impending scoring opportunity.
+When a goalkeeper has lost their helmet and/or face mask and their team has control of the puck, play shall be stopped immediately to allow the goalkeeper the opportunity to recollect their helmet and/or face mask.
+When the opposing team has control of the puck, play shall only be stopped if there is no immediate and impending scoring opportunity.
 This stoppage of play must be made by the Referee.
-When play is stopped because the Goalkeeper has lost their helmet and/ or face mask, the ensuing "face-off" shall take place at one of the defending Team's End Zone Face-off Spots.
+When play is stopped because the goalkeeper has lost their helmet and/ or face mask, the ensuing "face-off" shall take place at one of the defending team's end zone face-off spots.

-When a Goalkeeper deliberately removes their helmet and/or face mask to secure a stoppage of play, the Referee shall stop play as outlined above and assess the Goalkeeper a Minor Penalty for "Delay of Game".

-If the Goalkeeper deliberately removes their helmet and/or face mask when the opposing Team is on a breakaway, the Referee shall award a "Penalty Shot" to the non-offending Team.
-If the Goalkeeper deliberately removes their helmet and/or face mask during the course of a "Penalty Shot" or shootout attempt, the Referee shall award a goal to the non-offending Team.
+When a goalkeeper deliberately removes their helmet and/or face mask to secure a stoppage of play, the Referee shall stop play as outlined above and assess the goalkeeper a minor penalty for "Delay of Game".
+If the goalkeeper deliberately removes their helmet and/or face mask when the opposing team is on a breakaway (where the criteria's for a penalty shot is meet except for a foul from behind), or during the course of a "Penalty Shot" or shootout attempt, the Referee shall award a goal to the non-offending team.